Key facts

 Who is it for?

 This course is ideal for mid to senior managers across all sectors, wanting, or already with responsibility for sustainability within their team/department/organisation but without a background in innovation or sustainability.
+It also suits people returning to workforce and seeking to add sustainability and innovation to their skillset, as well as those making a career pivot.

 You might be: